cruegge/pam-gnupg/README.md

   with one keygrip per line.
 Alternatively, get them from `~/.gnupg/sshcontrol`.

 - Add the keygrips to `~/.pam-gnupg` the same way as for the gpg keys.

-### Environment, `GNUPGHOME` & `XDG_CONFIG_HOME`

-If you change your gnupg directory from the default `~/.gnupg` by setting `GNUPGHOME` (²), or change the config directory via `XDG_CONFIG_HOME`, these variables need to be made available to pam-gnupg when presetting.

-For the `auth` module (without `store-only`, otherwise it does not matter anyway, i.e. mostly for screen lockers), the existing session environment will be used, so no additional setup is required.

-The `session` module, however, runs before your usual init scripts and therefore needs to obtain the environment from PAM.
-Setting it is easiest using `pam_env.so`, which needs to be run before `pam_gnupg.so` and use the `user_readenv=1` option.
-It will then read environment variables from `~/.pam_environment`, which should contain lines like

-    GNUPGHOME DEFAULT=@{HOME}/path/to/your/gnupg
-    XDG_CONFIG_HOME DEFAULT=@{HOME}/path/to/your/config

-(²): Note that changing `GNUPGHOME` changes the agent's socket location, so if you start it via systemd, adjust the various `gpg-agent*.socket` units accordingly.

-#### Caveat

-Since PAM version 1.5, `pam_env` emits a deprecation warning when using the `user_readenv` option, and some future version will remove it entirely.
-After that, variables can only be set system-wide in `/etc/security/pam_env.conf` (which is of course not generally feasible).

-For accounts managed by systemd-homed, PAM environment variables can also be set via `homectl --setenv`, but other than that, I don't know any option for setting per-user variables.

-I may add an option to set `GNUPGHOME` in the config file once needed, but `XDG_CONFIG_HOME` support can't be fixed this way.

 ### Debug output